top of page

 Click to zoom in.

 In my dream, there's a farming community on the front side of the mountain.
-The people in the community are welcoming and allow us to start the hike from their land, making the journey simpler and more enjoyable.
+The people there are welcoming and allow us to start the hike from their land, making the journey much easier and more enjoyable.

-Every time I have this dream, I wonder why no one else knows about the shorter path or about the friendly farmers who make the way to the top easier.
+Every time I have this dream, I wonder why no one else knows about the shorter path or about the friendly farmers who make the way to the top more pleasant.

 Angel’s Landing, Zion National Park, Utah